veerack/ievr-automatch/README.md

 ## 🚀 How to Use
 1. Launch **Inazuma Eleven: Victory Road**
 2. Set the game to **Windowed → 1024x576**
 3. Place the window on any monitor
+4. Go on "Competitive Game" -> "Online Match"
-4. Run `ievr.exe`
+5. Run `ievr.exe`
-5. Press **Start Bot**
+6. Press **Start Bot**
-6. The tool will automatically:
+7. The tool will automatically:
    - Detect the game window
-   - Ask you to hover over specific buttons to capture offsets
+   - Ask you to hover over specific buttons to capture offsets (if not already registered)
    - Begin the matchmaking loop
+   - Detects when matchmaking fails for whatever reason
    - Detect when a match starts
-   - Detect when a match ends
+   - Detect when a match ends / opponent leaves
    - Repeat until you stop it

-All timing behaviors are customizable inside `_internal/settings.py`.
+All timing behaviors are customizable inside `_internal/settings.py` OR (reccomended) inside the "Settings" tab in the app itself.

 ---

 ## 🛠 Customization

-You can freely tweak all timings and behaviors:
+You can freely tweak all timings and behaviors in `_internals/settings.py` if you want more freedom in doing so:

 ```python
 AUTO_MODE_KEY = "u"         # key to enable auto-mode